Day 421: Buenos Aires, Argentina

-I probably should be brushing up at a Spanish school but I am spending all my money on steak dinners and learning Argentine Spanish on the street.
-I have discovered slang is so complex here they have a name for it – lunfardo.
+Argentine slang is so complex it actually has a name!
+I probably should be brushing up at a Spanish school but I am spending all my money on steak in Buenos Aires and learning Argentine Spanish on the street.

 Who thought eating could be so difficult!
-In each country I have noticed small differences but not as much as in Argentina:
+In each country I have noticed small differences but not as much as with lunfardo in Argentina:

 Bacon was tocina but now is pancetta.